donalthurley/articles/bitcoin.md

 It is very obvious that Proof of Stake is a far superior approach because it doesn't incur the high energy cost of Proof of Work.
 And Proof of Work is wasting energy because the task is doing nothing useful.

-So why then was Proof of Work the approach proposed in the famous Bitcoin white paper [3] and subsequently adopted?
+So why then was Proof of Work the approach proposed in the famous Bitcoin white paper [3] and the one subsequently adopted?

 To understand this we need to go back to the literature to where the idea for Proof of Work first arose.
 The original idea comes from a paper which suggested it as a solution for combating junk mail [4].